NikhilMukraj/spiking-neural-networks/README.md

   - Decoding unit acts as readout, decoding unit likely would need some training in the form of R-STDP
   - Can check accuracy of liquid state machine or stability of answer over time, similar to simple reccurent model
   - Can also check for time until convergence as a measure of learning
+  - Can also check the stability of liquid as metric
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values
 - When done modeling memory, attempt general classification tasks with liquid state machines